National Nut Grower November 2023

 How necessary are foliar feed and irrigation during the winter?

 MC: Micronutrient deficiencies are very common.
-Fall applied Zinc and Boron foliar applications prior to leaf fall can be helpful to make sure the tree has adequate levels prior to bloom the following season.
+Fall applied zinc and boron foliar applications prior to leaf fall can be helpful to make sure the tree has adequate levels prior to bloom the following season.